Calacly/pandemic/README.md

 * Red = infected
 * Green = recovered and immune

-To `reload the animation` simply click on the pandemic heading in the middle of the frame.
+To `reload the animation` click on the pandemic heading in the middle of the frame - this will simply refresh the page.